 - Imagine Spot: Jean-Claude imagines himself taking out the final robber singlehandedly, and the crowd cheering him on.
 He does manage to elbow the man in the gut before the police finish the job for him.

 - Logo Joke: JCVD himself appears in the opening Gaumont logo, trying to steal the daisy from the boy.
 The boy refuses, but JCVD responds with a roundhouse kick, before spending the daisy up in the sky as the rest of the logo plays normal (albeit sepia).

 - Nice Guy: JCVD is portrayed as one of these throughout the film, which is lampshaded by the owners of the shop across the street from the bank

-- Take That: Jean-Claude's fanboy complain about John Woo's behaviour, how he dumped JCVD when he became famous in Hollywood.
+- Take That!: Jean-Claude's fanboy complains about John Woo's behavior, how he dumped JCVD when he became famous in Hollywood.
 There is also a joke about Steven Seagal.

 - Taking the Kids